hemerajs/hemera/docs/error-handling.md

 ## Response error

-A response error must be derivated from type `Error` otherwise it will be send as successful payload.
-An `error` message is logged when the interface has been used incorrectly.
+A response error must be derivated from type `Error` otherwise an error is logged and the client will timeout.